ksaua/remock/README.md

         }
     }

+`@ReplaceWithMock` can also be annotated directly test-class.

 ## Spying on a dependency:

 The following code will wrap the original `SomeDependency` instance with a Mockito spy.
+Since `@WrapWithSpy` is a meta-annotation for `@Autowired`, it will also automatically be injected into the test.
+Usage:

     @RunWith(SpringJUnit4ClassRunner.class)
     @BootstrapWith(RemockBootstrapper.class)